LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/mobs/introduction.md

 * Head bone rotation works only if the mob head is not too far from the center of the body
 * Pressing SHIFT on flying mobs to move down works only on 1.15, 1.17 and 1.18 clients as 1.16 clients have this bug: [https://bugs.mojang.com/browse/MC-202202](https://bugs.mojang.com/browse/MC-202202) .\
   1.16 clients will see players flying if they press SHIFT while on a flying entity while they should still be riding the entity.
-* This plugin uses multiple entities to create the animation. \
+* This plugin uses multiple entities to create animations. \
   Network delay can cause slight animation glitches. \
   It can cause a little lag on servers if you spawn too many entities around players and if your models have too many bones.\
   (NOTE: this plugin is highly optimized so you won't get lag if your server is not a potato)